execuc/LCInterlocking/docs/crosspiece.md

   * Crosspiece properties can be edited again clicking on "Crosspiece" group item.
   * In editing mode, parts can be visualized by selecting the treview of the tools.
 Then they can be displayed/hidden by tapping in the key "space".
   * Preview button allows to create a new document with crosspiece parts without exiting tool.
 It's convenient to adjust connection parameters.
+  * In interactions table, selecting an interaction shows a live preview of the crosspiece result for those two parts.
+The "Invert" checkbox allows to reverse the cut direction for aligned same-height interactions.